ux-at-icfnext/DCCPS/_pages/patterns/collection.md

 permalink: /patterns/collection
 section: Patterns # initial cap required to make menu work
 summary: |
-  The following component is based on the from the USWDS.
+  A collection displays a compact list of multiple related items like articles or events.
+The list links each item to its original source.
+The following component is based on the USWDS.
 The information below shows how the component was customized to match our site brand.
 Please review the <a href="https://designsystem.digital.gov/components/collection/">USWDS: Collection</a> for more information on how to use this component.

 htmlpath: patterns/collection/collection-html.md
 csspath: patterns/collection/index.scss